erikgranlund/Adv360-Pro-ZMK/README.md

-My fork of Kinesis's Advantage 360-specific ZMK fork.
+My fork of Kinesis's 'Advantage 360 Pro' ZMK fork.

 Sharing with the world in case some of my macros / shortcuts help anyone.